 Back End Web Developer

 Back end web developers are responsible for the server side of web development.
 They write web software and Application Program Interfaces known as APIs; since they are responsible for enabling the front end development work, they must also be familiar with front end technologies.
 Back end developers must be proficient in multiple server-side languages and technologies, and have the ability to integrate their code with front-end design.
-Security is also within the purview of back end development.
+Security is also within the purview of back

 A webmaster is someone who monitors and maintains a website or multiple websites, fixes problems, makes improvements, and liaisons with various teams to ensure a positive and productive user experience.
 They must be familiar with all aspects of web development and design.
 Webmasters function as server administrators, and generally manage the day-to-day tasks associated with operating websites.